• Home

 August 18, 2022

-If you are using the free mode you need to configure your Setup in the Core itself.
-Displays Cameras and surfaces have to be inserted in the Core-View of VIOSO 6.
+If you are using the free mode, you must configure your Setup in the Core.
+Displays Cameras and surfaces must be inserted in the Core-View of VIOSO 6.

-In this section you will see any output connected to your PC or workstation and any screen you have connected to your system will appear on this list.
+In this section, you see any output connected to your PC or workstation, and any screen you have connected to your system will appear on this list.

-If you use a mosaic configuration, it must be divided again for the calibration so that each projector can be calibrated individually.
+If you use a mosaic configuration, it must be divided again for calibration purposes so that each projector can be calibrated individually.

 These are the typical topologies that desktop spanning can be set to: